Local Government and Public Involvement in Health Act 2007

 The Local Government and Public Involvement in Health Act 2007 (c.
-28) is an Act of the Parliament of the United Kingdom.
+28) is an act of the Parliament of the United Kingdom.

-The Act allows for the implementation of many provisions outlined in the Government white paper Strong and Prosperous Communities including changes to local government in England.
+The act allows for the implementation of many provisions outlined in the Government white paper Strong and Prosperous Communities including changes to local government in England.
 One provision is that civil parishes may now be established in the London boroughs.

 Legislative history

-The Bill for this Act had its third reading in the House of Commons on 22 May 2007 and in the House of Lords on 22 October 2007.
+The bill for this act had its third reading in the House of Commons on 22 May 2007 and in the House of Lords on 22 October 2007.
 It received Royal Assent on 30 October.

 Provisions

+The act replaces patient forums with local involvement networks.

-Part 1 Structural and boundary change in England
+Structural and boundary change in England

+The act allows for local authorities in two-tier areas to be reorganised into unitary authorities.
+This can take any one of a number of forms: